 In the operation of our libraries, the Library relies upon the Rules of Conduct Policy to maintain a safe and orderly library.
 To enforce the Rules of Conduct, we will follow a series of progressive disciplinary steps or, if the offense is serious enough, one violation may result in suspending a customer from the library for a specified period of time.

-- Physical assault, threatened assault or severe verbal abuse of a library customer or library staff member;
+a.
+Physical assault, threatened assault or severe verbal abuse of a library customer or library staff member

-- Intentional damage to library facilities, materials, or furnishings;
+b.
+Intentional damage to library facilities, materials, or furnishings

-- Any illegal activity that causes serious disruption of library services;
+d.
+Any illegal activity that causes serious disruption of library services

 Written warnings and suspensions are initiated and signed by the Library Director and reviewed by the Assistant Library Director.
 The Police may also be consulted for advice.
 When necessary, suspensions can be immediately issued by a police officer or by the Library Director or designee with subsequent review by the Assistant Library Director.